Lucius Vipsanius (father of Agrippa): Family

 Lucius married a woman of unknown name and had at least three children, besides Marcus he had a daughter nicknamed Polla, and another son of uncertain name but who is often called Lucius due to being older than Marcus, (Note: Per Roman naming conventions the eldest son almost always shared the father's praenomen (first name) during the Republican period.) but Reinhold has pointed out that it's possible that Lucius had other sons and the one brother of Marcus mentioned in ancient sources may not have been his oldest.
 Marcus second son with his second wife Julia was named Lucius Caesar, probably after his grandfather.
-Through the children from Marcus second marriage Lucius was great-grandfather of Roman emperor Caligula and empress Agrippina, as well as great-great-grandfather of emperor Nero.
+Through the children from Marcus third marriage Lucius was great-grandfather of Roman emperor Caligula and empress Agrippina, as well as great-great-grandfather of emperor Nero.

 Some modern writers such as Fantham provide Lucius and his other son's names with the cognomen "Agrippa" as well, but it is possible the name was unique to Marcus, as Pliny the Elder claims that the cognomen was given to Marcus because he was born with his feet first.